 Ozone layer

-A recent study by the National Center for Atmospheric Research warns of a whopping 70% increase in the number of days with unhealthy summertime ozone levels by the year 2050.
+A recent National Center for Atmospheric Research study warns of a whopping 70% increase in days with unhealthy summertime ozone levels by 2050.

 The culprit is ozone pollution, not the beneficial ozone in the stratosphere that protects us from UV radiation.
 Still, the harmful ozone is produced down here at the ground level of the troposphere.
 Tropospheric ozone is warming the Earth.